As humans, we’re hardwired to crave praise and acceptance from those around us.

 Imagine with me, for a moment.

-Our time has come to an end, but I’ll leave you with a couple questions to ponder as you process this post.
+A couple questions to ponder as you process this post.

 What would the world look like if people stopped imitating and started living authentically?

 What would happen if everyone always aimed to be a generous and understanding friend?